iPhone X vs iPhone 8

 The iPhone 8 is available here and costs £699 for the 64GB version and £849 for the 256GB version.
 If you're looking to buy the iPhone 8 on contract, check out our round-up of the best iPhone 8 deals.

 The iPhone 8 Plus costs £799 for 64GB or £949 for 256GB.
 Both phones are on sale now.

-When it launches the iPhone X will cost £999 for the 64GB version and £1,149 for the 256GB version.
-Read about how to pre-order an iPhone X here.
+The iPhone X costs £999 for the 64GB version and £1,149 for the 256GB version.
+It is available here (from Apple).
+We also have a round up of the best iPhone X deals here.
+Read about how to get an iPhone X here.

 That’s a £300 premium on the iPhone X when compared to the iPhone 8 and we have to admit we aren’t convinced that it is worth that mark up.

 There are a few features that the iPhone X has that we’d love, such as the Portrait Mode Selfies and the improved Portrait Mode on the rear camera.
 The bigger screen on the smaller handset sounds great, but we feel it’s a little spoiled by the notch and the fact that it’s not actually any wider than that on the iPhone 8.

 In addition, the removal of the Home Button means that not only would we need to re-learn the interface, but we wouldn’t be able to use Touch ID any more.
 We find this very off putting, however, we are suspicious that it may just be something we have to learn to live with, because the likelihood is that future iPhones will adopt this edge-to-edge screen and Face ID.

 Right now though, we'd say go ahead and buy the iPhone 8 Plus if you want to use the improved Portrait Mode, or just stick with the cheaper iPhone 8 and enjoy the Home Button while you still can.